Normal hyperimaginaries: Abstract

 \section{Abstract}

 We introduce the notion of normal hyperimaginary and we develop its basic theory.
 We present a new proof of Lascar-Pillay's theorem on bounded hyperimaginaries based on properties of normal hyperimaginaries.
 However, the use of Peter-Weyl's theorem on the structure of compact Hausdorff groups is not completely eliminated from the proof.
+In the second part, we show that all closed sets in Kim-Pillay spaces are equivalent to hyperimaginaries and we use this to introduce an approximation of $\varphi$-types for bounded hyperimaginaries.

+As usual, we work in the monster model $\c$ of a complete theory $T$ of language $L$.
 For background on hyperimaginaries we refer to~\cite{Casanovas09}.
 Recall that a hyperimaginary is an equivalence class $e=a_E$ of a possibly infinite tuple $a$ under a $0$-type-definable equivalence relation $E$.
+We use the notation $E(x,y)$ for the partial type defining the equivalence relation $E$.

 For a hyperimaginary $e$, let $\Fix(e)=\Aut(\c/e)$ be the group of automorphisms of the monster model $\c$ fixing $e$.
 A hyperimaginary $d$ is \emph{definable over $e$} if $f(d)=d$ for all $f\in \Fix(e)$.
 The \emph{definable closure} $\dcl(e)$ of $e$ is the class of all hyperimaginaries definable over $e$.
 Two hyperimaginaries $e,d$ are \emph{equivalent}, written $e\sim d$, if they are interdefinable, that is, if $\dcl(e)=\dcl(d)$.
+This notation can also be applied to the case where $e$ or $d$ are sequences of hyperimaginaries.
+If $A$ is a set of hyperimaginaries $e\sim A$ means that $e\sim d$ for a sequence $d$ enumerating $A$.
+In some cases we will be interested in automorphisms fixing $A$ set-wise.
+We write $e\sw A$ to mean that $\Fix(e)$ is the set of all automorphisms $f$ such that $f(A)=A$ (set-wise).
+If $(A_i:i\in I)$ is a sequence of sets, we write $e\sw (A_i:i\in I)$ meaning that $\Fix(e)$ is the set of all automorphisms $f$ such that $f(A)=A$ for all $i\in I$.

 The \emph{cardinality} $|e|$ of a hyperimaginary $e$ is the minimal cardinality of a set $A$ of real elements (i.e., $A\subseteq \c$) such that $e\in\dcl(A)$.
-In this case, for any cardinal $\kappa\geq |e|$ there is a $0$-type-definable equivalence relation $E$ on $\kappa$-sequences and there is a $\kappa$-sequence $a$ such that $e\sim a_E$.
+In this case, for any cardinal $\kappa\geq |e|$ there is a $0$-type-definable equivalence relation $E$ on $\kappa$-tuples and there is a $\kappa$-tuple $a$ such that $e\sim a_E$.
 The hyperimaginary $e$ is called \emph{finitary} if $|e|<\omega$.
 Equivalently, $e$ is finitary if $e\sim a_E$ for some finite tuple $a$ and some $0$-type-definable equivalence relation $E$.